Fetasalyt/TCAMpy/docs/Usage.rst

 Usage
 =====
-After you installed TCAMpy and it's dependencies (which should be automatically installed with TCAMpy) you can start using the model.
+After you installed TCAMpy and it's dependencies you can start using the model.
 First, you import the module, then create a 'TModel' class, like this:

 .. code-block:: python